January 30, 2023

 Replanting a forest (Reforestation) is a legislative obligation on landowners.
 This means you must replant your forest post harvesting.
-Now, saying that, harvesting revenues are extremely lucrative and in recent times have yielded exceptional returns for forest owners.
-The price of timber from the forest is lower today than 2 years ago, but in time we will see this rebound once more.
+Harvesting revenues are extremely lucrative and in recent times have yielded exceptional returns for forest owners.

 The introduction of Biochar into the planting lines and blended with organic fertiliser is a huge benefit to the soils and to the trees.
 Biochar is a natural catalyst, designed to improve the active rate of fertiliser uptake by the plants through cation exchange, enhance the soil quality and improve the soil biodiversity.
 This is achieved by creating a comfort zone for microorganisms to exist and thrive within for extended periods of time - they will break down the available nutrients in the soil, and resist the biochar as it is too hard to break down (Biochar is about 80% pure carbon).